The Speculative Future and Challenges of a Quantum Internet

 What is the Quantum Internet?

-While the quantum internet is still in its early development stages, understanding its potential can provide valuable insights and opportunities to stay ahead of the curve.
+Though still in its early development stages, understanding the potential of a quantum internet can provide valuable insights and opportunities.
+At its core are quantum bits (qubits) — the basic units of quantum information — and quantum entanglement, a phenomenon in which two qubits remain connected regardless of physical distance.
+When entangled, the state of one qubit instantly influences the other.
 At the heart of this lie quantum bits, or qubits – the fundamental units responsible for processing information through a phenomenon known as entanglement.

 The Practicalities of a Quantum Network